Enable table access control for a cluster

 Attempts to get around these restrictions will fail with an exception.
 These restrictions are in place so that your users can never access unprivileged data through the cluster.

-Enable table access control at the account level
+- Enable table access control for the Azure Databricks workspace.

-To create the cluster using the REST API, see Enable table access control example.
+To create the cluster using the REST API, see Create cluster enabled for table access control example.